ptmt/flow-declarations/README.md

 ## Todo

-- [ ] IDL-compatible fully covered declarations
+- [ ] IDL-compatible fully covered declarations for Browser API
 - [ ] Support for different platform and engines with flags (something like `npm run generate platform=node-0.12`)